-In “Martin,” the story isn’t all that concerned with, “Wait, how are these cats able to talk?
+In “Martin,” the story isn’t really all that concerned with, “Wait, how are these cats able to talk?
 What are they?
 What’s really going on here?”
 In “The Golden Arm,” the story doesn’t care about, “Why does this person have a golden arm?
 How does it function?”
 It’s not meant to be a metaphor for the futility or selfishness of being buried with valuables that are useless to the dead, but would be useful to the living.
 It’s a very simple, straightforward ghost story, and the golden arm is just there to add to the strange, otherworldly quality of it.
-Sure it can work effectively if it’s a gold ring instead of an arm, just like “Martin” can work effectively if the cats are replaced by disembodied voices, but both stories linger longer when they employ their strangest features.
+Sure, the stolen object can work effectively if it’s a gold ring instead of an arm, just like “Martin” can work effectively if the cats are replaced by disembodied voices, but both stories linger longer when they employ their strangest features.
 This is one thing that separates this kind of lore-inspired fiction from others, and one of the things about it that appeals to me.

 Make no mistake, I love a good, well-planned, spooky mythology that layers and enhances a story with history, making the impossible feel real and the created world feel like a place you could visit.
-Nonetheless, I also have a soft spot for certain, well-told classics like this that are all about the feel of the story, and aren’t concerned with justifications.
+But I also have a soft spot for certain, well-told classics like this that are all about the feel of the story, and aren’t concerned with justifications.
 It makes me think of being a kid, hearing a friend tell me that the woods past the park were haunted.
-Looking at those twisted trees with moss hanging off them, I didn’t ask why they were haunted, or how it could be possible, because I just looked at them and thought, yes, of course those woods are haunted.
+Looking at those twisted trees with moss hanging off them, I didn’t ask why they were haunted, who haunted them and what their story was, because I just looked at them and thought, yes, of course those woods are haunted.